 This article is divided into three sections.
 The first section reviews John Mearsheimer's (2001) theory of offensive realism.
 This review shows both the strengths and weaknesses of Mearsheimer's project.
 In line with Glenn Snyder's (2002) views, I use Mearsheimer's work to explain why and how revisionist states attempt to establish global hegemony as a path to security.
-I explore why American foreign policy's status quo orientation turned revisionist after the 9/11 terrorist attacks.
-Building on Eric Lab's (1999) work, I link offensive realism with domestic variables to explain why the Bush administration changed the nature of American foreign policy and invaded Iraq in March 2003.
-The second section analyzes the Clinton administration's foreign policy strategy, showing that it was, for the most part, status quo orientated.
+Meaning that, I explore why American foreign policy's status quo orientation turned revisionist after the 9/11 terrorist attacks.
+In this way, building on Eric Lab's (1999) work, I link offensive realism with domestic variables to explain why the Bush administration changed the nature of American foreign policy and pursued Iraq's invasion in March 2003.
+The second section analyzes the Clinton administration's foreign policy strategy, showing that it was for the most part status quo orientated.
 It also examines some of the neo-conservative and nationalist criticisms of this strategy, while pointing out how George W. Bush's pre-9/11 foreign policy strategy showed signs of being status quo leaning, though also exhibiting the elements of a more revisionist foreign policy.
-The third section reviews the Bush administration's foreign policy strategy after the terrorist attacks, demonstrating why this strategy is revisionist in nature and how the U.S. is currently pursuing global hegemony, as offensive realist theory maintains.
+The third section reviews the Bush administration's foreign policy strategy after the terrorist attacks, demonstrating why this strategy is revisionist in nature and showing how the US is currently pursuing global hegemony, as offensive realist theory maintains.
 This article concludes by showing how the war in Iraq was a first step in Bush's quest for global hegemony.